programmer-blog/restful-services-in-codeigniter/readme.rst

 Programmer Blog - RESTful Webservices in CodeIgniter
 ###################

 Download code or clone repository in to your system.
-If you have GIT installed in you system.
-On command line go to root direcotry (www or wwwroot) of your WAMP, MAMP or XAMPP directory.
+If you have GIT installed.
+Open command line and go to root direcotry (www or wwwroot) of your WAMP, MAMP or XAMPP directory.

 Type following command.